1. Meet the Norwegian people

 Other musical acts decided to go the other way by infusing traditional Norwegian folk music with modern pop sounds.
 Perhaps the biggest example of this is the artist Odd Nordstoga who has managed to sell over 160,000 copies of his debut album in Norway.

 However, there are some fairly big musical acts practicing traditional Sami folk music as well.
 By far the most popular example is Mari Boine who has found massive success with her unique combination of jazz and rock influences with her traditional joik sound.
-Today, there's also a wide array of artists combining joik with contemporary genres like hip-hop or electronica creating unique new expressions from the mix of ancient/modern.
+Today, there's also a wide array of artists combining joik with contemporary genres like hip-hop or electronica creating unique new expressions from the mix of ancient and modern.

 The typical Norwegian cherishes nature and embraces the great outdoors.
 Minimalist in design and lifestyle, they prioritize practicality.
 Norwegians honor heritage and folklore, fostering a vibrant, inclusive society that blends tradition with a modern, open-minded outlook while embracing sustainability.